 The Toronto Railway Museum is dedicated to preserving the physical legacy, history and experience of rail transportation in Toronto and Ontario.
-The museum encompasses Roundhouse Park with Stall 17 as the temporary home of the gift shop, railway simulator, and small artifact display.
+The museum encompasses Roundhouse Park with Stall 17 as the temporary home of the railway simulator and small artifact display.
+Don Station houses our gift shop and ticket sales for our Miniature Train ride.
 Explore the grounds to find our interpretive plaques!

 Check out our social media pages to learn more: